jsenv/core/readme.md

 Standard corresponds to [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), destructuring, optional chaining and so on.

-Non-standard corresponds to [CommonJS modules](https://code-trotter.com/web/understand-the-different-javascript-modules-formats/#commonjs-cjs), [JSX](https://reactjs.org/docs/introducing-jsx.html) or [TypeScript](https://www.typescriptlang.org).
+Non-standard corresponds to [CommonJS modules](https://code-trotter.com/web/understand-the-different-javascript-modules-formats/#commonjs-cjs) and [JSX](https://reactjs.org/docs/introducing-jsx.html).

 > Keep in mind one of your dependency may use non-standard JavaScript.
 For instance react uses CommonJS modules.